eee-c/angular-bind-polymer/README.md

 angular-bind-polymer
 ====================

 Angular directive for *double* variable binding of Polymer attributes.

+N.B.
+This will not work with raw paper/core elements because they do not publish their attributes.
+See note below on Polymer Usage for details.

 Installation
 ------------